 Another, more recent theory, suggests that the long necks evolved because of the 'necking' contests (where males use their heads as weapons) to establish dominance and obtain access to sexually receptive females.

-A third hypothesis is that the neck serves to give the animal enhanced vigilance.
+A third hypothesis is that the long neck gives the animal enhanced vigilance to avoid predators

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.